How to Succeed as a Reefer Owner Operator in Florida

 Jacksonville to Toronto $3.10 Year-round Pharmaceuticals

-Lane Strategy: The “Triangle Route” (Miami→Atlanta→Charlotte→Miami) offers consistent backhauls with 92% load availability (DAT, 2024).
-Adding this loop to your rotation can reduce empty miles by 37%.
+Lane Strategy: The “Triangle Route” (Miami → Atlanta → Charlotte → Miami) provides consistent backhauls with about 92% load availability (DAT, 2024).
+Adding this loop often cuts empty miles by roughly 37%.

 What Technology Do Successful Reefer Owner Operators Use?